shadowsnow124/Opencv-Face-detect/README.md

 python main.py
 ```

-You can also use a video file instead of using the webcam by modifying the `cap = cv2.VideoCapture(0) line in the script.` and replace it with your video path
+You can also use a video file instead of using the webcam by modifying the `cap = cv2.VideoCapture(0)` line in the script, And replace it with your video path

 ## Control
 - press `q` while the OpenCV window is in focus.

-## Acknowledgments
-This script is using the OpenCV library and pre-trained Haarcascades for face detector.

 Feel free to use this project for anything =)